 Non-refundable tax credits can also make a big difference in your tax liability.
 However, while they can reduce the amount you owe to zero, the credit cannot exceed the amount of tax you owe.
 In other words, non-refundable credits will never generate a refund over and above the amount you paid in via withholding or estimated payments for the year.

 - Child and Dependent Care Credit

 - Foreign Tax Credit

-What tax deductions and tax credits have been the most beneficial, or the most troublesome, for you?
+Which tax deductions and credits have been the most beneficial to you?